gchq/Gaffer/store-implementation/accumulo-store/README.md

 Queries
 -----------------------------------------------

 The Accumulo store supports all the standard queries.
-See [Getting Started](Getting-Started) for more details.
+See the [Operation Examples](https://gchq.github.io/gaffer-doc/getting-started/operation-examples.html) for more details.

 Visibility
 -----------------------------------------------